tidycat/auth-backend/README.md

 A high level overview of how this works:

-1. A human authorizes the Tidy Cat GitHub application access to some of their personal information (using a `Login with GitHub` action).
+1. A GitHub user authorizes _your_ GitHub application access to some of their personal information (using a `Login with GitHub` action).

-1. Upon authorization, GitHub redirects the client back with an `access token`.
+1. Upon authorization, GitHub redirects the user back with an `access token`.

 1. The client then passes this `access token` along to this authorization backend.